 2. Base your strategies on the ‘what works’ principle

 In 2005, a group of expert practitioners identified ten principles.
-These principles draw together proven best practice and are set out in the publication Learning Behaviour Principles and Practice: What works in schools
+These principles draw together proven best practice and are set out in the publication Learning Behavior Principles and Practice: What works in schools

-3. Keep talking to parents and pupils themselves about improving behaviour
+3. Keep talking to parents and pupils themselves about improving behavior

-Consult on your behaviour policies and communicate them clearly and regularly – on your website, in school and through regular contact.
+Consult on your behavior policies and communicate them clearly and regularly – on your website, in school and through regular contact.
 The DCSF has published a booklet aimed at parents to help raise their awareness of schools’ powers to discipline and of their responsibilities and rights.
-Working Together for Good Behaviour in Schools: Information for parents and carers can be found here.
+Working Together for Good Behavior in Schools: Information for parents and carers can be found here.

 4. Work with other schools to share your expertise.
 Get closer support from the police and local agencies in a Safer School Partnership

-These partnerships help to engage young people and reduce antisocial behaviour in the wider community.
+These partnerships help to engage young people and reduce antisocial behavior in the wider community.

 5. Make sure that colleagues understand the extent of their legal powers to discipline, and can use them confidently

-Guidance is available to help schools understand their overall legal powers and duties as regards establishing a school behaviour policy and disciplining pupils, along with practical advice on how to promote good behaviour and on the range of sanctions available to schools.
+Guidance is available to help schools understand their overall legal powers and duties as regards establishing a school behavior policy and disciplining pupils, along with practical advice on how to promote good behavior and on the range of sanctions available to schools.